hyegibang/Techtile/README.md

 # Techtile

-One Paragraph of project description goes here
+The goal of this project for the Principle of Engineering class is to print the music notes and rythmn encoded in a midi file in braille.
+We hope to make music resources more available to people who are visually impaired

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites
+The project runs with Python2.7.

 The [python-midi](https://github.com/vishnubob/python-midi) library used for this project depends on [Swig](http://www.swig.org/).
 ```